RanArino/Coop-Project/README.md

 This project is a Python-based web application that I developed at Drone Cleaning Company that I joined as a Co-op Innternship placement.

+Note: I got the permission to post the following system architecture and web app application.

 **Key Features:**

 1. Secure User Authentication: Restricts access to authorized users via a robust login system using Firebase and GCP Identity